School Science Lessons

 On split faces the lustre is bright and pearly white, but other faces are dull and rough.

-Formerly, it was used in place of glass in beehives and in foundries, but now is used as a heat resistant material in windows, stoves, eye shields, and sparkling makeup.
+Formerly, used in place of glass in beehives and in foundries, but now used as a heat resistant material in windows, stoves, eye shields, and sparkling makeup.

 Mica is a poor conductor of electricity so it is used in electrical appliances.

-Mica is used as a filler in plasterboard and paint, as a surface coating on welding rods, a release agent for coating foundry moulds, and as spray-on decorative glitter.
+Mica is used as a filler in plasterboard and paint, as a surface coating on welding rods, a release agent for coating foundry moulds, spray-on decorative glitter.

 Experiment